-As their name suggest, side popups are displayed on the side of the screen, thus allowing the user to continue accessing the rest of the page.
+As their name suggests, side popups are displayed on the side of the screen, thus allowing the user to continue accessing the rest of the page.
 Here’s an example from Kigurumi store:

 They allow you to get maximum exposure (most of your visitors will only see one page on your website, thus qualifying to see your popup) while keeping your visitors free to continue browsing.

-Let’s not even try to explain what a bar is, it’s simply what the names suggests.
+Let’s not even try to explain what a bar is, it’s simply what the name suggests.
 Here’s an example on Zorrata:

 Popup bars are interesting on landing as well.
 You can also try displaying them on a few subsequent pages if they don’t take too much screen estate.
 This way you can multiply your exposure to your visitors.